Moe-hacker/ruri/doc/USAGE.md

 -u, --unshare ...............................: Enable unshare feature
 ```
 ruri supports unshare container, but NET and USER namespace is not supported.
+Note: when PID 1 died in PID NS, the ns will be cleared, so all process in it will die.
 *****************************************
 ```
 -n, --no-new-privs ..........................: Set NO_NEW_PRIVS flag